GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge/index.md

 ### Can I opt out of Protected Audience API? {: #opt-out}

-Learn how you can [block access to the Protected Audience API API](/docs/privacy-sandbox/fledge-api/opt-out), either as a site owner or as an individual user.
+Learn how you can [block access to the Protected Audience API](/docs/privacy-sandbox/fledge-api/opt-out), either as a site owner or as an individual user.

 ### Can users block an ad shown as the result of a Protected Audience API auction? {: #ad-block }